Dreams (The Cranberries song): Music videos

-There are three versions of the music video for the song.
+There are three versions of the music video for the song, all three videos being their respective directors' only videos for the band.
 The first version features Dolores O'Riordan donning her original hairstyle that is seen on the Everybody Else Is Doing It, So Why Can't We? album cover.
 The video revolves around O'Riordan with the other band members while she's sitting down in a chair with a cross as a back or a close up of her face and eyes.
 The video shows a mirrored image of O'Riordan to show she does the background vocals and towards the end the band members fade in and out constantly in front of O'Riordan.
 This video was directed by English director John Maybury.

 The second version shows the Cranberries performing the song in a dimly lit aquatic-themed room interspersed with shots of geometric flowers hitting water.
 This video received high rotation on MTV's 120 Minutes in 1993 before the release of the band's next single, "Linger", and the re-release of "Dreams" worldwide.
 This video was directed by Peter Scammell.

 The third version, directed by Nico Soultanakis, which was most commonly shown in America and Ireland, shows the Cranberries performing the song in a nightclub.
 Afterward, Dolores O'Riordan heads out to a house where grave robbers dressed in black have placed a very large wood pile inside.
 Dolores bathes the pile in water and a man is revealed to be buried underneath.
 The water frees him and in the final seconds of the video, the man awakens.